t4g/fsckitjs/README.md

-FuckItJS
+FsckItJS
 ========
 ### Javascript Error Steamroller

-FuckItJS uses state-of-the-art technology to make sure your javascript code runs whether your compiler likes it or not.
+FsckItJS uses state-of-the-art technology to make sure your javascript code runs whether your compiler likes it or not.

 Technology
 ----------

-Through a process known as *Eval-Rinse-Reload-And-Repeat*, FuckItJS repeatedly compiles your code, detecting errors and slicing those lines out of the script.
+Through a process known as *Eval-Rinse-Reload-And-Repeat*, FsckItJS repeatedly compiles your code, detecting errors and slicing those lines out of the script.
-To survive such a violent process, FuckItJS reloads itself after each iteration, allowing the onerror handler to catch every single error in your terribly written code.
+To survive such a violent process, FsckItJS reloads itself after each iteration, allowing the onerror handler to catch every single error in your terribly written code.

 Installation
 ------------

 1. Include jQuery, because everything requires jQuery
-2. Include "fuckit.js"
+2. Include "Fsckit.js"
 3. The End

 API
 ---

-**FuckIt**(*path_to_your_shitty_script_file*)
+**FsckIt**(*path_to_your_shitty_script_file*)

 This will keep evaluating your code until all errors have been sliced off like mold on a piece of perfectly good bread.
 Whether or not the remaining code is even worth executing, we don't know.
 We also don't particularly care.

-FuckIt returns a promise that will be resolved once your godforsaken code actually makes it to the finish line.
-You can use this callback to chain additional FuckIt calls, since we all know calling it once won't do enough damage to the Internet.
+FsckIt returns a promise that will be resolved once your godforsaken code actually makes it to the finish line.
+You can use this callback to chain additional FsckIt calls, since we all know calling it once won't do enough damage to the Internet.

-**FuckIt.noConflict**()
+**FsckIt.noConflict**()

-Are you using two different FuckIt libraries?
-Fuck it, use FuckIt.NoConflict.
+Are you using two different FsckIt libraries?
+Fsck it, use FsckIt.NoConflict.
-Of course, this won't really help since FuckItJS reloads itself multiple times and will continually overwrite the global FuckIt variable, but hey... at least you can feel like you're doing something smart.
+Of course, this won't really help since FsckItJS reloads itself multiple times and will continually overwrite the global FsckIt variable, but hey... at least you can feel like you're doing something smart.

-**FuckIt.moreConflict**()
+**FsckIt.moreConflict**()

 Are you tired of running from conflict?
 Are you ready to overwrite every single property on the global `window` object even if it crashes your browser?
 Then this method is for you.